 Warped floorboards

 Have you noticed lumps and warping in the floors of your home?
 Doors that don’t shut well because they’re scraping against the floor?
 This often means leaks in the pipes down in the floor.
 You might also notice that the floor is warmer than before.
+To avoid escalated damage, it may be time to consider when to replace old plumbing fixtures as part of the solution.

 Water pressure drops